Ashok0/EnderalVREssentials/README.md

 [**Maps - SE v1.2**](https://www.nexusmods.com/enderal/mods/49?tab=files): You can now buy maps that will show you the landmarks of the region.

 [**NavigateVR v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/47174?tab=files): This mod brings immersive navigation to VR with a functional compass
-- Replace \textures\NavigateVR\LHandTamrielSettlements.dds and \textures\NavigateVR\RHandTamrielSettlements.dds with maps of your choice from the "Maps - SE" mod to make the default Navigate VR map artwork lore friendly to Enderal.
+- Replace "LHandTamrielSettlements.dds" and "RHandTamrielSettlements.dds" with maps of your choice from the "Maps - SE" mod to make the default Navigate VR map artwork lore friendly to Enderal.

 [**DragonbornSpeaksNaturally - Beta v0.21.0-beta**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.